pgdr/algorithm-engineering/APPENDIX.md

 def in_angle(a, b, c, p):
-    """P inside angle created from the lines from a to b and a to c.""" assert orient(a, b, c) != 0
+    """p inside angle created from the lines from a to b and a to c.""" assert orient(a, b, c) != 0
     if orient(a, b, c) < 0:
         b, c = c, b